Indiana Light Goose Conservation Order Permits

 Welcome to the permitting site for the Light Goose Conservation Order in Indiana.
 The Light Goose Conservation Order is open from Feb.
-13 – March 31, 2017 statewide.
-Please read the following information.
+11 – March 31, 2019 statewide.
+Please read the following information and a link to the permit application is at the bottom of the page.

 - Legal species include snow geese and Ross’ geese (white and blue phases of both species are legal).